Applying to the Divinity School

 May I apply for a waiver of the application fee?

 Fee waivers are automatically applied for applicants that participate in specific service and fellowship programs, such as veterans of the US Armed Forces or alumni in Teach for America or Americorps.
 Applicants seeking a waiver for financial hardship must apply for the waiver on the application portal.

 I don’t see the payment interface for the application fee in the online application.

 Once you submit the application, you will be prompted to pay the application fee.
 If a waiver was applied, you will not be prompted to submit a payment.

 Do I need to submit official transcripts or academic records with the application?

-Domestic students do not need to submit official academic records.
+Students do not need to submit official academic records.
 Unofficial transcripts, or accounts of coursework, are sufficient so long as they list the names of courses, instructors, dates, and grades earned.
 If you are admitted to a degree program, you will need to submit official records before starting the program.

 Can I submit a writing sample with my master’s application?

-The writing sample is required for all applicants.
+The writing sample is required for all master's applicants.
 It should be an academic paper, at least 15 pages that shows your ability to engage with academic research and make an academic argument.
 It does not have to be on a topic related to religion.

 The statement should articulate the questions or problems that motivate your pursuit of a graduate degree in religion, the aspects of your prior work (broadly construed) that suggest you’ll be successful in the degree program, and the reasons you think the Divinity School is a good place to do your work.
 The statement should be future-directed and inquiry-based.
 It should not be an exercise in intellectual or spiritual autobiography; it should convey a sense of your project and indicate your preparedness to undertake it.